Ladvien/ladvien.github.io/_posts/misc/2016-09-8-c#-refactoring.md

 1. Handling advertisement and connection for Bluetooth.
 2. There was a rather nasty bug around writing to a connected device.

 The first issue was a nightmare.
 I was able to work around it--but, it was horrifically hackish.
-In sum, there are two namespaces which must be drawn on: `[Windows.Devices.Bluetooth](https://msdn.microsoft.com/library/windows/apps/windows.devices.bluetooth.aspx)` and `[Windows.Devices.Bluetooth.BluetoothAdvertisement](https://msdn.microsoft.com/library/windows/apps/windows.devices.bluetooth.advertisement.aspx)`
+In sum, there are two namespaces which must be drawn on: `[Windows.Devices.Bluetooth](https://msdn.microsoft.com/library/windows/apps/windows.devices.bluetooth.aspx)` and `[Windows.Devices.Bluetooth.BluetoothAdvertisement](https://msdn.microsoft.com/library/windows/apps/windows.devices.bluetooth.advertisement.aspx)`.
+First, to find the find BluetoothLE devices you'd need to setup a [BluetoothLEAdvertisementWatcher](https://msdn.microsoft.com/en-us/library/windows.devices.bluetooth.advertisement.bluetoothleadvertisementwatcher.aspx) object.
+Like this:

-The real critical problem was in the BLE write functions.

 {% highlight c# %}
+        // Bluetooth LE Discovery
+        BluetoothLEAdvertisementWatcher bleAdvertWatcher = new BluetoothLEAdvertisementWatcher();
+        public sealed partial class MainPage : Page
+        {
+              // Create and initialize a new watcher instance. bleAdvertWatcher = new BluetoothLEAdvertisementWatcher();
+              bleAdvertWatcher.Received += OnAdvertisementReceived;
+              bleAdvertWatcher.Stopped += OnAdvertisementWatcherStopped;
+              bleAdvertWatcher.ScanningMode = BluetoothLEScanningMode.Active;
+              bleAdvertWatcher.Start();
+        }
 {% endhighlight %}